aereaux/remarkable-calibre-usb-device/README.md

 ![](img/calibre_settings.png)

-SSH password can be empty if you have setup an SSH certificate.
+The password field is for future use and DOES NOT WORK yet and is only there for future use.
+You **need to setup an SSH certificate** (see [here](https://remarkable.guide/guide/access/ssh.html))

 Usage
 -----